HyperiumClient/Hyperium/README.md

 #### Step 4 - Creating a profile
 - Open the run configuration in the top right of IntelliJ, next to the green 'Run' button, click 'Edit Configurations'.
+- Click the plus button in the top left, select 'Application', name it to 'Minecraft Client', set 'Main Class' to `tk.amplifiable.mcgradle.Start`
 - Expand "Application", select 'Minecraft Client', change 'Use classpath of module' to 'Hyperium.generated.main'.
 - Click the plus above the hammer saying 'Build', select 'Run Gradle Task', click the Folder icon, select 'Hyperium', and type 'genProperties', select the one that comes up, click 'Ok', then press the up arrow beside the pencil icon.
 - Make sure genProperties task is above the 'Build' task.
-- In 'Program Arguments', make sure `--tweakClass cc.hyperium.launch.HyperiumTweaker` is added.
+- In 'Program Arguments', add `--tweakClass cc.hyperium.launch.HyperiumTweaker`.
 - Append `\run` to the end of the working directory.
 - Press 'Apply' then 'Ok'.
 - Once you've finished all of that, click the green 'Run' button beside the application.